dqops/dqo/docs/checks/column/conversions/index.md

 ### [text parsable to date percent](./text-parsable-to-date-percent.md)
-A column-level check that ensures that there is at least a minimum percentage of valid text values that are valid date strings (are parsable to a DATE type) in a monitored column.
+Verifies that values in a text column can be parsed and converted to a date type.
+ This check measures the percentage of valid values and raises a data quality issue when the percentage of valid values is below an accepted rate.

 | Data quality check name | Check type | Description | Standard |